davidshq/awesome-bitclout/README.md

 - Looking for resources to add here!

+## BitClout Accounts to Follow

+- [@DiamondHands](https://bitclout.com/u/diamondhands) - Public face of BitClout team on infrastructure / development updates.
+- [@maebeam](https://bitclout.com/u/maebeam) - Does a lot of heavy lifting on the BitClout code.
+- [@HPaulson](https://bitclout.com/u/HPaulson) - Manages the community-sourced documentation on the BitClout API.

 ## Contributing
 You can submit a link for inclusion (or to request removal, editing, etc.) in several ways:
 1. Hit me up on [BitClout](https://bitclout.com/u/davemackey).